Advanced Search

 About the Authors

 Steve Bransford is the senior video producer at the Emory Center for Digital Scholarship.
-His documentary feature film The Well-Placed Weed is available on the PBS website and app.
+His documentary feature, The Well-Placed Weed, is available on Vimeo.

 Jesse P. Karlsberg is the senior digital scholarship strategist at the Emory Center for Digital Scholarship.
 He is the project director and editor-in-chief of Sounding Spirit, a research lab and publishing initiative promoting collaborative engagement with historical American songbooks.
 Karlsberg is an internationally recognized singer, teacher, composer, and songbook editor in the Sacred Harp tradition.